malayjoshi13/Describer/README.md

 #### Step 6) Scripting `data_generator` function
 The need of this function will be to convert total training data (i.e. image encodings+captions) into multiple batches comprising of 36 training captions and corresponding 36 image-encodings.
 This is done so that at a single time during training phase, there will be no need to upload whole training data.

-For example, it takes input of a single batch comprising of following 36 training captions and corresponding 36 image-encodings:
+For example, `data_generator` function takes input of a single batch comprising of following 36 training captions and corresponding 36 image-encodings:

 1st data --> Encoding_of_pic1 & startseq Ram is boy endseq <br>
 2nd data --> Encoding_of_pic2 & startseq dog is barking endseq <br>